ton31337/ton31337.github.io/_posts/2020-07-17-arp-table-quiz-in-cumulus-linux.md

 Like from 12k to 9k and varying.
 The maximum is 16k, but that's not an issue since it's not hitting nearly 16k.

-`dmest` is clear.
+`dmesg` is clear.
 If it would be garbage collection for a stale ARP entries it would be an error message in `dmesg` output, like: `kernel: Neighbour table overflow`.

 Just in case I checked `net.ipv4.neigh.default.gc_thresh1` which was a default 128.
 Like I mentioned above current ARP entries were around 6k.